narfit66/ncursesw-rs/README.md

 use ncursesw::*;
 ```

-This library follows the basic principles that are used when using ncurses with `C`, it supports the standard ascii function (the add function seem to support unicode characters out of the box in ABI 6 if not earlier), ascii characters with attributes and/or color (chtype), wide characters (wchar_t/wint_t) and complex characters with attributes and color (cchar_t).
+This library follows the basic principles that are used when using ncurses with `C`, it supports the standard ascii functions (the add function seem to support unicode characters out of the box in ABI 6 if not earlier), ascii characters with attributes and/or color (chtype), wide characters (wchar_t/wint_t) and complex characters with attributes and color (cchar_t).

 Color pairs and attributes are dealt with in two modules.
-The `normal` module deals with `legacy` color pairs defined internally within ncurses as `short_t/i16` and the `extend` module is for extended color pairs that are defined internally within ncurses as `i32`.
+The `normal` module deals with the standard `ansi` color pairs defined internally within ncurses as `short_t/i16` and the `extend` module is for extended color pairs that are defined internally within ncurses as `i32`.
 Because the `normal` color pairs are actually an attribute within ncurses both modules also implement there own `attribue` and `attributes` types.

 To use attributes and color pairs
 ```
-use ncursesw::normal::*; // for 'legacy' color pairs and attributes... use ncursesw::extend::*; // or for 'extended' color pairs and attributes.
+use ncursesw::normal::*; // for 'ansi' color pairs and attributes... use ncursesw::extend::*; // or for 'extended' color pairs and attributes.
 ```